ietf-wg-avtcore/draft-ietf-avtcore-rtp-v3c/draft/draft-ilola-avtcore-rtp-v3c.md

 ### General

-The payload format defines three different payload structures.
+Three different types of RTP packet payload structures are specified.
 A receiver can identify the payload structure by the first two bytes of the RTP packet payload, which co-serves as the RTP payload header.
 These two bytes are always structured as a NAL unit header.
 The NAL unit type field indicates which structure is present in the payload.

-The possible structures are as follows:
+The three different payload structures are as follows:

 * Single NAL Unit Packet: Contains a single NAL unit in the payload.
 This payload structure is specified in {{Single-NAL-unit-packet}}.